dainst/idai-field/manual/manual.en.md

 <p align="center"><img src="images/en/resources/goto_operation.png" alt="Open operation resource"/></p>

-Depending on the type of the operation, resources of different types can be created within an operation tab via the plus button (e. g. stratigraphical units within a trench or rooms within a building).
+Depending on the category of the operation, resources of different categories can be created within an operation tab via the plus button (e. g. stratigraphical units within a trench or rooms within a building).

 <p align="center"><img src="images/en/resources/create_more.png" alt="Create resource"/></p>